-As simple as the name looks, the coffee shop is an old restaurant in the heart of Union Square New York open for breakfast, lunch and dinner for as long as the city could remember.
-Closed from all sides, you can actually have a look at the busy neighborhood but not the opposite.
-Traditional setup, dimmed yellow lights, an open kitchen, a bar with several tables and booths filling the space, they can fit between two and six guests.
+As simple as the name suggests, The Coffee Shop is an old restaurant in the heart of Union Square New York that's been open for breakfast, lunch and dinner for as long as the city can remember.
+You can have a look at the busy neighborhood on all sides from within but not the opposite.
+A traditional setup, dimmed yellow lights, an open kitchen, a bar with several tables and booths filling the space, they can fit between two and six guests.

-Thirty minutes passed... scrambled eggs with more mushrooms that the brain can handle.
-Warm eggs, not hot enough for a morning treat stuffed with sautéed mushrooms.
+Thirty minutes passed...then scrambled eggs with more mushrooms than the brain can handle.
+Warm eggs, not hot enough for a morning treat and stuffed with sautéed mushrooms.
 A bit dry though!
 The plate comes with cold potatoes on the side and cold toasted rye bread.

-The hangover sandwich is more bread than content, cold bread in fact with little filling for two bites only.
-It has a good taste only if served hot!
-Deceiving...
+The hangover sandwich is more bread than content, cold bread in fact with only enough filling for two bites.
+It has a good taste if only it were served hot!
+Disappointing...

-A welcoming and happy staff but unfortunately more people than the kitchen can handle which makes the service slow and food served cold.
+Welcoming and happy staff but unfortunately more people than the kitchen can handle which makes the service slow and the food ends up being served cold.

 Pay attention: you can’t call anyone other than your server, they don’t help each other.
-Ladies, half a dozen of them, long hair dangling from all sides, I’m happy no hair came into my plate.
+Ladies, half a dozen of them, long hair dangling from all sides, I was relieved no hair was found on my plate.

-Pancakes made all the difference!
+The pancakes made all the difference!
 Amazingly fluffy pancakes served hot!
 Loved them.
-Would have preferred if they propose more refined versions with blueberries or chocolate chips.
+Would have preferred if they offered more refined versions with blueberries or chocolate chips.

-Too dark for a start of day, too noisy, too crowded...
-Unfortunately, I’m not coming back here soon.
+Too dark for the start of the day, too noisy, too crowded...
+I’m not coming back here anytime soon.